Hmustf/python4control/docs/control-design/02_system_responses.md

 ### Rise Time
 The time required for the system output to rise from 10% to 90% of its final value.
+- In our example: 2.30 seconds

 ### Settling Time
 The time required for the system to settle within ±2% of its final value.
+- For our first-order system: approximately 4 time constants (4τ)

 ### Overshoot
 The maximum peak value of the response curve measured from the desired response of the system.
+- Our first-order system has no overshoot

 ### Steady-State Error
 The difference between the desired output and the actual output as time approaches infinity.
+- In our step response example: 0 (Final value = 1.00)

 ## Example: Analyzing System Characteristics